 - Clean around the outdoor unit: Make sure nothing is blocking your condenser (leaves, debris, overgrown grass).
 Restricted airflow can cause the unit to shut down.

 If the system still isn’t running or blowing warm air, it’s time to call in the professionals.
 Be sure to describe what you’ve already checked to help speed up the diagnosis.
+Skilled technicians ensure accurate diagnosis and repair, providing reliable solutions for your heat pump issues.
 If your technician suspects a failed compressor, ask for a second opinion.
 (We offer one absolutely free!)
-Replacing a compressor is a big expense, and we want to make sure you’re getting the right solution for your home.
+Replacing a compressor is a big expense, and we want to make sure you’re getting the right solution for your home, with a strong commitment to customer satisfaction.
+Frost build-up on the outdoor unit can be a sign of heat pump problems that require professional attention.

 Here are some practical ways to keep your home safe and bearable while help is on the way: